Ukraine athletes defend country, demand sanctions for Russia

 The letter said more Ukrainians would have signed the letter but “it has been a challenge to speak with all athletes from Ukraine as they are seeking safety in bomb shelters.”

-The advocacy group Global Athlete helped coordinate the letter, which also was signed by sliders from the U.S., Latvia and the Netherlands, members of the Russian fencing team and the Belarus Sport Solidarity Athletes Federation.
+The advocacy group Global Athlete helped coordinate the letter, which also was signed by sliders from the U.S., Latvia and the Netherlands, members of the Russian fencing team, an independent athletes’ group from Germany and the Belarus Sport Solidarity Athletes Federation.

 The International Olympic Committee has condemned Russia’s invasion of Ukraine, saying it violated the Olympic Truce.
 It has called on international federations to cancel or move events planned in Russia and Belarus and to stop using the countries’ flags and national anthems.